Mildly-Inteligent/Mildly-Inteligent/README.md

 - 👋 Hi, I’m @Mildly-Inteligent
-- 👀 I’m interested in ...
 - 🌱 I’m currently learning c#
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Discord, my username is mildlyintelliegent
+- 📫 How to reach me: Discord @mildlyintelliegent

 <!---
 Mildly-Inteligent/Mildly-Inteligent is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.